-The solar cell uses light to make electrons move.
+One solar panel is made up of many small solar cells.
+Each of these cells uses light to make electrons move.
 The cell is made up of two different layers that are stuck together.
 The first layer is loaded with electrons, so the electrons are ready to jump from this layer to the second layer.
-That second layer has some electrons taken away.
-It is ready to take in more electrons.
+That second layer has had some electrons taken away, so it is ready to take in more electrons.

 Photo by Solar Car Challenge